JetBrains/kotlin-web-site/pages/docs/reference/lambdas.md

 ```

 Function `max` is a higher-order function, it takes a function value as the second argument.
-This second argument is an expression that is itself a function, i.e. a function literal, whcih is equivalent to
+This second argument is an expression that is itself a function, i.e. a function literal, which is equivalent to
 the following named function:

 ``` kotlin